 I took the opportunity of spending a beautiful day walking along the cliffs at Mawgan Porth.
-This stunning stretch of the north Cornwall coast has high cliffs which tower above flat golden beaches and on a sunny day it is a lovely place to be.
+This stunning stretch of the north Cornwall coast has high cliffs which tower above flat golden beaches.
+On a sunny day it is a lovely place to be.
 But my walk was all in the name of research, of course.

 In the summer of 1827 on 3 consecutive days in June there were sightings of something odd in the waters off Mawgan Porth in Cornwall.
 The first occurred late in the evening.
 A rather nervous young man, who had arranged to meet a friend, came down on to the wide flat beach.
-The boys had intended to do some night fishing and were looking for that great favourite of the Cornish dinner table
+The boys had intended to do some night fishing.
+They were looking for that great favourite of the Cornish dinner table.

-: the pilchard.
-On arriving at the beach the boy was unable to see his friend but he heard some rather strange noises coming from a large cave which at low tide is filled with deep pools.
+The pilchard.
+On arriving at the beach the boy was unable to see his friend.
+But he heard some rather strange noises coming from a large cave which at low tide is filled with deep pools.
 Thinking that perhaps his friend was playing tricks he went to investigate.
-What he saw sent him running back up the beach screaming blue murder and telling anyone that would listen that the devil had arrived in the south west.
+What he saw sent him running back up the beach.
+He was screaming blue murder and telling anyone that would listen that the devil had arrived in the south west.

 something rather odd on the rocks below.
 Later they recalled to the reporter from the West Briton that there were 3 of them, sitting together on a rock, just off shore.
 Mermaids.

-On the third day five more were spotted and the men who saw them this time said that they watched them for more than an hour.
-The West Briton reported the sightings in 2 separate issues of the newspaper and provided a vivid description for their readers.
+On the third day five more were spotted.
+And the men who saw them this time said that they watched them for more than an hour.
+The West Briton reported the sightings in 2 separate issues of the newspaper.
+They provided a vivid description for the readers.
 The mermaids were said to have had very long hair, perhaps 9 or 10 feet long, which was trailing across the rock on which they had been seen sitting.
-Some of them lay in the sun as if asleep, others were swimming in the sea close by.
-They all had the upper body of a human, with pale skin, and their lower half was finished with a fin like a fish and was bluish in colour.
+Some of them lay in the sun as if asleep.
+Others were swimming in the sea close by.
+They all had the upper body of a human, with pale skin.
+Their lower half was finished with a fin like a fish and was bluish in colour.

 Strangely the stories of Merfolk still persist to this day, just Goggle mermaid sightings and see what pops up!